 Here are a few of the disadvantages of international trade:

-International shipping companies like FedEx, UPS and DHL make it easy to ship packages almost anywhere in the world.
+International shipping companies make it easy to ship packages almost anywhere in the world.

 However, one of the disadvantages of international trade is that most of these destination countries' customs agencies charge extra fees on items shipped to them.

-While each government determines these assessment of duties and taxes differently, it is typically calculated on the value of the products sent (item, insurance plus shipping).
+While each government determines the duties and taxes differently, it is typically calculated on the value of the products sent (item, insurance plus shipping).
 The item description may also affect these fees based on what it is made of or used for.

 In addition to the cost of their product, a company needs to understand what the end consumer will be charged by the international shipping company.
 This is sometimes referred to as the “landed cost."

 Larger shipments sent through these carriers may not be cost effective.
 Companies can seek freight-forwarding companies to help make it more economical or to handle the complicated documentation that is required.

 Despite the availability of online translators, language is still one of the major disadvantages of international trade.
 While translation tools can be used to formulate instructions and communications in another language, they are far from foolproof.

 The marketplace is filled with examples of poorly translated products with names that got misconstrued in another language.
 To solve this, consider using a marketing agency in the targeted country or region to review all the company's materials before rolling out the product or service.